andreasabel/inCode/entry/purely-functional-typed-models.md

 ::: {.note}
 **Aside: Unified Representation**

+This is a small aside for those familiar with Haskell techniques like DataKinds and dependent types!

 One ugly thing you might have noticed was that we had to give different "types" for both our `Model` and `ModelS`, so we cannot re-use useful functions on both.
 For example, `mapS` only works on `ModelS`, but not `Model`. `(<~)` only works